GithubUserAccountAmazing/Scrollbar-Fixer/README.md

 ## How to use this script?

 1. To use this script, you need to install a browser extension that enables you to execute custom JavaScript code on any website.
 Some examples are Tampermonkey, Greasemonkey, or Violentmonkey.
-2. After installing the extension, create a new script and copy the code from this repository into it.
+2. Create a new script and copy the code from this repository into it.
 Save and activate the script.
+    - Alternatively, with Tampermonkey installed: navigate to https://github.com/RichKMLS/Scrollbar-Fixer/raw/main/ScrollBarFixer.user.js to instantly install.

-3. Enjoy scrolling on any website.
+4. Enjoy scrolling on any website.

 ## Feedback and support